mariodanielalmrawi/RFID-Facility-Access-System/README.md

    1. Run --> database_init.py
    2. Run --> testing_dummy_data.py
-   3. If testing_dummmy_data outputs an error then run --> 3.1 and 3.2 again
+   3. If testing_dummmy_data outputs an error then run --> i and ii again
    4. Run --> Main.py as many time as one wishes
-   5. If required, reset the database by running 3.1 and 3.2 again once more
+   5. If required, reset the database by running i and ii again once more